A Prefab Home Uses The Panel System

 The machinery, tools, and technology used in the factory are state-of-the-art.
 This speeds construction and results in greater precision.
 Templates, computers, and lasers are employed to ensure nearly perfect cuts and joints.

 The life expectancy of a prefabricated house should last over 100 years, and is in no way inferior to a house in conventional construction method.
-Modern prefabricated houses are quality controlled several times during manufacture and assembly.
+As post and beam home builders, YBH creates prefabricated houses that are quality controlled several times during manufacture and assembly.
 For this reason, a life expectancy of over 100 years should easily be obtained assuming proper construction, maintenance and care.